 This ticket also allows you to avoid the line and thus save time.
 This ticket also includes an audio guide to help you understand the different aspects and history of the basilica.
 (Note, however, that you must select the audioguide as an option when booking)

 Sagrada Familia with Guided Tour

 This ticket not only offers the opportunity to avoid queuing but also includes a tour.
-This way, you can get practical information about the Sagrada Familia during your visit and at the end, there will be no question left.
+This way, you can get practical information about the Sagrada Familia during your visit, and at the end, there will be no questions left.
 However, the towers are not included in this tour.

 Skip-the-Line-Ticket with Nativity Tower